 2) management service component type A, management service component type B and management service component type C.

 The instances of management services carry information about specified management service components in the metadata attributes.
+The information carried in metadata attributes can be associated with management capabilities.
 Figure 4.3.1.illustrates examples of management service instances with various management service components of type A, type B and type C: